 Susan Quilliam is a relationship coach who offers specialist coaching to individuals and couples who are looking to have the best relationship they can have.
 She has authored many books, including a rewriting of the classic manual 'The Joy of Sex'.
 She works in Cambridge and London.

 Owen Redahan is a BACP accredited therapist and also a member of the Association for the Treatment of Sexual Addiction.
-He specialises in helping those who are addicted to sex, who struggle with their sexuality or have low self-esteem issues.
+He specialises in helping those who have issues around relationships, self esteem or who may be addicted to porn or sex.
 He works in East London.
 You can view his profile and make contact here

 Dr Richard Chambers is a clinical psychologist in private practice and an internationally recognized expert in mindfulness.
 He consults to a growing number of educational institutions, businesses and organizations, is a developer of the Smiling Mind app, and co-author of Mindful Learning.